SkeldJS/Hindenburg/pages/getting-started/configuration/environment-variables.md

 > Note that the location has to be **absolute**, meaning that it must begin with either `Drive:/` on windows or `/` on linux, and be the complete path to the file.

-> Check out the {@page Configuration} page for information on configuring Hindenburg
+> Check out the {@page ../configuration.md} page for information on configuring Hindenburg

 For example, if you downloaded a `config.json` into your downloads directory, you could set `HINDENBURG_CONFIG` to `C:/Users/essma/Downloads/config.json` and Hindenburg would use that.